dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 ## Using the JDBC API

-If you are a dbt user or partner with access to dbt Cloud and the Semantic Layer, you can setup and test this API with data from your own instance by configuring the Semantic Layer and obtaining the right JDBC connection parameters described in this document.
-(PROVIDE link to set up?).
+If you are a dbt user or partner with access to dbt Cloud and the[dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl), you can [setup](/docs/use-dbt-semantic-layer/setup-sl) and test this API with data from your own instance by configuring the Semantic Layer and obtaining the right JDBC connection parameters described in this document.

+Refer to [Get started with the dbt Semantic Layer](docs/use-dbt-semantic-layer/quickstart-sl) for more info.

 ## Connection parameters